-VolkerHighways fully supports the aims and objectives of the Environmental Protection Act 1990, together with associated statutory provisions, and will cooperate fully with the requirements of the Environment Agency, Local Authorities, and other regulatory or enforcing bodies.
+VolkerHighways fully supports Climate Change Mitigation and Environmental Protection Legislation and will cooperate fully with the requirements of the Environment Agency, Local Authorities, and other regulatory or enforcing bodies.

 Everyone working in the construction industry has a special and shared responsibility for the environment.
 The Senior Management of VolkerHighways is committed to maintaining high environmental standards throughout the company's operations.
 The company's aims stated in this document are to secure, so far as is reasonably practicable, the environmental wellbeing of employees and others, including the general public, who may be affected by our operations.